Skip to Content

 Florida Salt Marsh Vole

 They are a low-risk threat to humans and pets but may carry diseases.
 Farmers might find them more nuisance because they eat crops and small livestock.
-Known for playing dead when cornered, this is an involuntary action.
+Known for playing dead when cornered, the catatonic state is an involuntary response.
 They also secrete a nasty smell to confuse animals, making them think they have passed away.

 If you want to know if opossums are dangerous, I have written an article here.